rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 **Example**: In the survey published in the news, 1,000 persons were surveyed.
 Then, \\(P(k=640 \mid n=1000, p=0.64)\\) denotes the probability to find 640 persons planning to watch the games over 1,000 surveyed people knowing that the expected percentage is 64%.

-Let's suppose that we want to have a confidence interval at a 95% precision level.
+Let's suppose that we want a confidence interval at a 95% precision level.
+To obtain it, we must find the lower (610) and the upper (670) interval, so that 95% of the area under the binomial density curve is located within an interval centered around the expected number (640) of persons planning watching the games.
+The figure below illustrates the confidence interval.

 {% include image.html url="https://rguigoures.github.io/images/area_under_curve.png" width=500 %}